-Will Madera roamed the center of the ring, his face was smeared with his own blood.
+Will Madera roamed the center of the ring; his face smeared with his own blood.
 He looked like he’d been on the wrong end of a knife fight.
-It was February 2016 and he was facing his eighth opponent– one of four in a string of fighters with winning records.
+It was February 2016, and he was facing his eighth opponent– one of four in a string of fighters with winning records.

 This opponent, Randy Lozano from Ciudad Juarez, had just broken Madera’s nose in the first round of a 6-round bout in Gatineau, Quebec.
 The punch that broke his nose, Madera said afterward, didn’t hurt.
 It was every punch after his nose was broken that stung.

-Madera, a lightweight born and raised in Albany, NY, stayed in the bout refusing to let a little blood cut short a good fight.
+Madera, a lightweight, born and raised in Albany, NY, stayed in the bout refusing to let a little blood cut short a good fight.
 He used the next five rounds to push past the pain, including a 6th-round body shot that put Lozano on the canvas for a short count.
-Showing the tenacity and power that belies his mild-mannered demeanor outside the ring, Madera carved out a majority decision over the Mexican powerhouse.
+Showing the tenacity and power that belies his mild-mannered demeanor outside the ring, Madera carved out a majority decision over the rugged Mexican.

 It’s that viciousness that his trainers and coaches see inside the ropes and are focused on bringing out more of it.
 He credits his early coaches at the Albany Rec Center, Jerrick Jones, and Corey Landy, with setting him on the right path as an amateur and launching his pro career.

-Madera signed with Liveco in early 2017 and quickly earned his first win under the Liveco banner with a complete dismantling of Omar Valenzuela in an April fifth-round TKO in Cornwall, Ontario.
-In June 2017, Madera scored a devastating fourth-round knockout over Mexico’s Rolando Mendivil.
+Madera signed with Liveco Boxing in early 2017 and quickly earned his first win under the Liveco banner with a complete dismantling of Omar Valenzuela via fifth-round knockout.

-Madera’s greatest victory came on Feb 1, 2019 in Rochester, NY, as Madera defeated the previously undefeated Thomas Mattice (13-0 10 KO’s) via 8-round unanimous decision live on Showtime Boxing (ShoBox).
-With the win, Madera improved to 13-0-2 with six knockouts.
+Madera’s most significant victory came on Feb 1, 2019, in Rochester, NY, as Madera entered the ring an underdog and defeated previously undefeated Thomas Mattice (13-0 10 KO’s) via 8-round unanimous decision live on Showtime Boxing (ShoBox).